coopTilleuls/CoopTilleulsAclSonataAdminExtensionBundle/README.md

 }
 //Where 'country' is the property name of the Shop entity who made the relation with Country Entity and 'c' a unique identifier (IMPORTANT the unique shortcut identifier CANNOT BE 'o' because 'o' is the default identifier of Sonata Admin)

-//In Product admin class
+/*In Product admin class*/
 public function getPathToMasterACL(){
     return  array(
                  array('shop','s'),
                  array('coutry','c')
                 );
 }
-//BE CAREFULL WHITH ORDER IN ARRAY IT MUST BE parent->grandParent->grandGrandParent... untill the MASTER ACL CLASS DEFINED ABOVE
 ```
+#### BE CAREFULL WHITH ORDER IN ARRAY IT MUST BE parent->grandParent->grandGrandParent... untill the MASTER ACL CLASS DEFINED ABOVE

 ## Credits